 Tags: Biga, Bread, European Rolls, Flax Seed, garlic, Levain, Onion, Poolish, Poolish Rolls, Poppy Seeds, pumpkin seeds, Rolls, Sesame Seeds, Sunflower Seeds

 I had the strangest thought the other day.
 Actually, it’s not too strange, it’s something I’m sure a lot of people think about, but I put a virtual spin on it.
 Wouldn’t it be great if our lives were equipped with system restore?
-I know, I know..many wouldn’t change a thing..happy with their lives, lessons learned etc etc etc, but for some, like me..I wouldn’t mind a few ‘safe points” to go back to.
-I have three in mind and those are three where I would take a tight left instead of a swooping right, at that proverbial fork in the road.
+I know, I know..many wouldn’t change a thing, they’re happy with their lives, lessons learned etc etc etc, but personally, I wouldn’t mind a few ‘safe points” to go back to.
+I have three in mind and those are three where I would take a tight left, instead of a swooping right, at that proverbial fork in the road.

 Damn, I thought Thanksgiving was the 29th because Thanksgiving is usually the last Thursday in November.
-Oh, boy, this is the trick of the trick of treat for real…the ultimate “Ha ha…you better get your ass in gear, Lisa!” moment.
+Oh, boy, this is the trick of the trick or treat for real – the ultimate “Ha ha…you better get your ass in gear!” moment.
 I think Hurricane Sandy left me a little off-kilter, but I’ll get to that later.

-You see, for this month’s Daring Cook’s challenge, which is all about brining meat and/or vegetables, then roasting, which I’m late to as usual, I decided to brine a whole turkey breast, then layer it with more flavors – like a a compound butter rub, THEN stuff, roll, and tie it for a lovely Thanksgiving treat for those who don’t want to roast a whole turkey.
+You see, for this month’s Daring Cook’s challenge, which is all about brining meat and/or vegetables, then roasting, which I’m late to as usual, I decided to brine a whole turkey breast, then layer it with more flavors – like a compound butter rub, then stuff, roll, and tie it for a lovely Thanksgiving treat for those who don’t want to roast a whole turkey.